1. Business Description

 A finance bureau is responsible for managing the billing system of financial e-bills and issuing the e-bills.

-A payee organization is generally an administrative organization which, after a payer makes a payment, apples for the issuance of e-bill to a finance bureau and pushes the e-bill to the payer via WeChat.
+A payee organization is generally an administrative organization which, after a payer makes a payment, apples for the issuance of e-bill to a finance bureau and pushes the e-bill to the payer via Weixin.
 It also assists users with authorizing the application for e-bills and receiving the e-bills.

 This refers to the organization who reviews and approves the e-bill uploaded by a user and reimburses the user for the payment indicated in the e-bill.

-3. WeChat Financial E-Bills Workflow
+3. Weixin Financial E-Bills Workflow

 3.2 Financial E-Bill Issuance Process